biplovgautam/summarizer/README.md

 ## What’s Coming Next?

-- **Summarization Features**: Using NLP models like Hugging Face Transformers.
 - **User Profiles**: Save and revisit previous transcriptions and summaries.
 - **Cloud Integration**: Store processed results for better scalability.
 - **Frontend Enhancements**: Transition to React for a modern, dynamic user experience.